 Avantier specializes in the manufacturing of high-quality plano-convex lenses, which are optical lenses with a positive focal length.
 These lenses are versatile and can be tailored to suit your specific application by offering a wide range of sizes, substrates, and coatings.

-Plano-convex lenses are particularly suitable for infinite conjugate systems and simple imaging tasks.
+Plano-convex lenses are ideal for infinite conjugate systems and simple imaging tasks.
 They are well-suited for applications involving monochromatic illumination and light collimation.
+Collimated light refers to light whose rays are parallel and spread minimally as it propagate.
+This is crucial in applications where precision and minimal divergence are required.
 Due to their design, with one flat surface and one convex surface, the orientation of the lens is crucial.
 In most cases, the flat surface should be oriented towards the focal plane.

 The specifications of plano-convex lenses are dependent on the substrate used, influencing properties such as the index of refraction, Abbe number, laser damage threshold, Knoop hardness, and scratch resistance.